Mary Abbott

 Mary Abbott (1921 - 2019)

-initialed at lower right; estate stamped verso
+initialed at lower right; signed, dated and titled verso

 Mary Abbott (1921 - 2019)